 How Stroud’s policy encourages more onshore wind while complying with national policy

 Identifying all land in the district with the technical potential for renewables was a key aim of the policy.
-Doing so ensures that onshore wind proposals are compliant with National Planning Policy Framework (NPPF) without limiting the future potential for onshore wind.
+Doing so ensures that onshore wind proposals are compliant with the National Planning Policy Framework (NPPF) without limiting the potential for onshore wind.

-Some sites need special consideration – proposals within the Cotswolds Area of Outstanding Natural Beauty and the Severn Estuary will be considered, but only where the benefits of the development can demonstrably outweigh its harms.
+Some sites need special consideration.
+Proposals within the Cotswolds Area of Outstanding Natural Beauty and the Severn Estuary will be considered, but only where the benefits of the development can demonstrably outweigh its harms.

 The council can now legally boost both standalone wind and solar generation in the district, subject to public examination and inspection.